Dignitas (non-profit organisation): Dignitas in media

 In 2008, the documentary film Right to Die? was broadcast on Sky Real Lives (rebroadcast on PBS Frontline in March 2010 as The Suicide Tourist).
-Directed by Oscar-winning Canadian John Zaritsky, it depicts the assisted suicide of several people who have gone to Switzerland to end their lives.
 It includes the story of Craig Ewert, a 59-year-old retired university professor who suffered from a motor neurone disease.
-Ewert traveled to Switzerland where he was assisted by the Dignitas NGO.
+Ewert traveled to Switzerland, where he was assisted by the Dignitas NGO.
 The documentary shows him passing away with Mary, his wife of 37 years, at his side.
 It was shown on the Swiss television network SF1 and is available as a web movie on the Dignitas website.

-The BBC produced a film titled A Short Stay in Switzerland telling the story of Dr Anne Turner, who made the journey to the Dignitas assisted suicide facility.
+The BBC produced a film titled A Short Stay in Switzerland, telling the story of Dr Anne Turner, who made the journey to the Dignitas assisted suicide facility.
 On 24 January 2006, the day before her 67th birthday, she ended her life.
 The film was shown on BBC1 on 25 January 2009.

 Maestro Sir Edward Downes, conductor of the BBC Philharmonic and the Royal Opera, who struggled as his hearing and sight failed (but was not terminally ill), died with his wife, who had terminal cancer, at an assisted suicide facility in Switzerland in July 2009.
 He was 85 and she was 74.

-Theorist and translator Michele Causse chose to die on her birthday, 29 July 2010, in association with Dignitas.
+Theorist and translator Michèle Causse chose to die on her birthday, 29 July 2010, in association with Dignitas.